SelecTree: Tree Detail

 Growth Rate: 24 Inches per Year.

 Leaves Ovate to Lanceolate, Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Showy.
 Fragrant White.
 Flowers in Spring or Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Prolific, Orange, Black Berry, Very Small to Small (Under 0.25 - 0.50 inches), fruiting in Summer or Fall Wildlife use it.